isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://isuu00001library102stg.z21.web.core.windows.net/assets/media/iowa_state_university_library_south_entrance.jpg" %}
+{% include feature/jumbotron.html objectid="isudirectories000" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}
+{% include feature/nav-menu.html sections="About the collection;" %}

 ## About the collection

-## Related resources
+Iowa State College, now Iowa State University, began publishing student directories in 1901 to support student life, facilitate communication, and promote local businesses.
+The collection includes directories published from 1901 to 1910, offering alphabetical listings of students, their campus residences, and a variety of advertisements from Ames-area businesses that catered to the college community.
+These directories are essential for identifying individuals who were part of the Iowa State community over a century ago.